jpetkau/builder/README.md

 is the actual hash algorithm (sha2 vs. sha1) and some details of encoding, so that we can hash and serialize arbitrary objects.

+### Where blobs get stored

+- Non-blob objects and some blobs are stored in a dbm database.
+- Blobs that came from files can be stored directly as files, instead of requiring the bytes to be read into memory and then serialized out again.

 Dependency tracking
 -------------------